crystalowens/oreometer/README.md

 Full printed and assembled Oreometer

+**Computer-generated Oreometer assembly video**: https://youtu.be/V_gaJ4po_Nw

-## Tutorial on Using the Oreometer
+## Guided tutorial on using the Oreometer

-This brief guide walks through steps to use the Oreometer, with questions and activities to guide investigation.
+This section walks you through steps to use the Oreometer, with questions and activities to guide investigation.

-**Learning Objectives**
+**Learning objectives**

 •	Be able to define rheology and what it is used for